Simple-Breakthrough-LLC/EthContracts/RadMarketplace/ReadMe.md

  - For 1155 sale, allow multiple to be put up for sale ?
 If so, price set per NFT or for all ?
 How would that work with auction ?
 Passive offers ?
  - How are we storing the sale info ?
 Will a database keep track of auctions (if so may not need hash)
  - Escrow : contract or holding wallet?
 Can be set or not ?
  - Marketplace fee for every transaction or only for buyer / seller ?
+Where does that fee go?
+Stored in contract or wallet?
  - Delay start auction ?

 ## Simple Sale